-Forty of America's most promising young scientists and mathematicians gathered in Washington, D.C., March 7 – 12 2013, to take part in the country's oldest and most prestigious pre-college science competition, the Intel Science Talent Search.
-These high school seniors were chosen from more than 1,700 applicants based on their innovative approaches to solving some of today’s most complex problems through original research projects.
+In March, 2016, forty of America's most promising young scientists and mathematicians gathered in Washington, D.C., to take part in the country's most prestigious pre-college science competition, the Intel Science Talent Search.

 Selected from 1,750 applicants from across the US, Puerto Rico, and a handful of overseas schools, these select high school seniors were chosen for their innovative approaches to addressing some of today’s most pressing issues.

 Among this year’s projects were: the development of a computer algorithm that will lead to more efficient encryption chips and higher levels of computer security, the invention of a low-cost virus-imprinted polymer that rapidly captures target viruses allowing for faster detection, and research that demonstrates the capacity of a commercially available resin to efficiently remove an antibiotic contaminant from surface and groundwater.